Scoot McNairy: Actor

-In 2017, McNairy played crime boss Novak in the crime drama Sleepless and returned to television when he co-starred in the Netflix western-miniseries Godless as shortsighted sheriff Bill McNue.
-Since 2018, he has also portrayed DEA Agent Walt Breslin on Netflix's Narcos: Mexico.
+In 2017, McNairy played crime boss Novak in the crime drama Sleepless and returned to television when he co-starred in the Netflix western-miniseries Godless as nearsighted sheriff Bill McNue.
+He also portrayed DEA Agent Walt Breslin on Netflix's Narcos: Mexico.
 He received critical acclaim for his portrayal of troubled father Tom Purcell in the third season of True Detective in 2019.

 McNairy next appeared in Taurus, alongside Machine Gun Kelly (who also co-wrote the script) and Megan Fox, which premiered at the 72nd Berlin International Film Festival.
 He also reunited with Andrew Dominik in the 2022 film Blonde, an adaptation of Joyce Carol Oates's historical fiction novel that chronicles the inner life of Marilyn Monroe.
 In 2022, McNairy also starred in the Netflix mystery film Luckiest Girl Alive and the live-action/animated hybrid musical comedy Lyle, Lyle, Crocodile.
 Additionally, he voiced a character in AMC's animated series Pantheon.

-McNairy portrayed folk singer-songwriter Woody Guthrie in the 2024 Bob Dylan biopic A Complete Unknown, which starred Timothée Chalamet.

-As of July 2022, McNairy is filming the drama The Line.
-He will star in the film Fairyland, which concluded production in June 2022.
+In 2022, McNairy filmed the drama The Line.
+He starred in the film Fairyland, which concluded production in June 2022.
 In February 2022, it was announced that McNairy would star alongside Michael Shannon, Emilia Clarke and Dane DeHaan in an upcoming Joseph McCarthy biopic.
 In May 2022, he reportedly joined Jack Reynor and Emily Browning in psychological thriller Brightwater.
 That same month, McNairy was announced as part of the cast for Blood for Dust, an action thriller, also including Kit Harington and Josh Lucas.
-A month later, McNairy also joined Amy Adams in Marielle Heller's Nightbitch.
-Filming is set to start in September 2022.
-As of July 2023, McNairy is set to be in the upcoming third season of the Amazon Prime series Invincible.
+McNairy appeared in the third season of the Amazon Prime series Invincible.
+In June 2022, McNairy joined Amy Adams in Marielle Heller's Nightbitch.
+Filming began that October.

+McNairy portrayed folk singer-songwriter Woody Guthrie in the 2024 Bob Dylan biopic A Complete Unknown, which starred Timothée Chalamet.

+In 2026, McNairy portrayed Officer Danny Kelly in Hulu's Furious.